-LiveChat, Inc. stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
+We use top-quality data centers and diverse geolocalization to keep your data safe.
+We are ready to host your data in one of our data centers located in Europe (in Frankfurt, Germany) or the U.S. (Dallas).
 Your data storage location depends on the Service you use.
 When you sign up and create an account in LiveChat your data is automatically collected and stored in our US data center (regardless you sign up from the EU, the US or from other parts of the world).
 If you want to have your data stored in the EU (please note this is available only for LiveChat Service), you need to sign up via https://accounts.livechat.com/signup?region=fra.
 Also, note that for this Service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
 Additionally, like many SaaS providers, we use top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online Services.

 To make our Services work properly we use other companies’ services (generally software).
 We do so to maintain our Services, improve our tools, enable, and simplify their usage.
 If there is a necessity to give processors access to a part of your data, firstly, we make sure that this company will gain only necessary data (i.e. only an email address for the email service provider).
 Secondly, we enter into agreements with such companies to make sure they provide at least the same level of protection as we do.
 Please note some of our sub-processors process their data outside the EU.
 You can find more information about rules of sub-processing in our DPA and under the following link you can find a current list of our sub-processors: https://www.livechat.com/kb/livechat-third-party-data-processors.